pugazhendhi-s/Project/README.md

 This project is developed for the tournament matches tracking using OOPS concept.

-# FEATURES
+# Features
-Add Players and Teams
+1.Add Players and Teams.

-Automatically Update Leader boards
+2.Automatically Update Leader boards.

-Keep track of previous Matches
+3.Keep track of previous Matches.

-Use custom icons for teams
+4.Use custom icons for teams.